jmcvetta/tokenizerd/README.md

 Gokenizer uses MongoDB as a datastore.
 Installation instructions for MongoDB can be [found here](http://www.mongodb.org/display/DOCS/Quickstart).

-Currently Gokenizer connects to MongoDB on the default port with no security.
+Currently Gokenizer connects to MongoDB with no security.
 This will be improved in a future version.

 ### Go Language

-A working [Go](http://golang.org) installation is required to compile Gokenizer.
+A working installation of [Go](http://golang.org) version 1 is required to compile Gokenizer.
 See the Go [Getting Started](http://golang.org/doc/install) page for complete instructions.

 ### Gokenizer